railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

    *Defining a tender*

-To enter data for a new tender, use the menu :menuselection:`Purchase Management --> Purchase Tenders --> New Purchase Tenders`.
+To enter data for a new tender, use the menu :menuselection:`Purchases --> Purchase Management --> Purchase Requisitions` and select :guilabel:`New`.
 Open ERP then opens a new blank tender form.
 The reference number is set by default and you can enter information about your tender in the other fields.

 If you want to enter a supplier's response to your tender request, add a new draft purchase order into the list on the :guilabel:`Quotation` tab of your tender document.
-If you want to revise a supplier price in response to negotiations, edit any appropriate Purchase Order that you've left in the draft state and link that to the tender.
+If you want to revise a supplier price in response to negotiations, edit any appropriate Purchase Order that you have left in the draft state and link that to the tender.

-In the general list of purchase orders, Open ERP shows, in the new second column :guilabel:`Purchase Tender`, if the order has a tender reference.

 When one of the orders about a tender is confirmed, all of the other orders are automatically cancelled by Open ERP.
 That enables you to accept just one order for a particular tender.